 So it is for us in this Fourth Chapter.
 Each of us must give intellectual assent to these Truths.
 But we must also take the next step and personally place our faith in Christ as our redeemer.
 Doing so is quite simple: “ If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved . . .
 For, ‘Everyone who calls on the name of the Lord will be saved.’”
 (Romans 10:9, 13)

 As mentioned above, thinking is central to who we are and all we do.
 Thinking is crucial because God created us in His image.
 God is a Person, meaning He has intellect, emotion, and will—He thinks, feels, and chooses.
 So we, as human persons, share these essential capacities.
 To deny the value of our intellect, emotion or will is to deny God’s image in us and how He wants us to live as human persons.

 Therefore, part of flourishing personally and in relation to God, others and the rest of Creation is learning to think well about all these relationships.
 It is loving God with our minds, in light of who we are, who He is, and our relationship with Him.
 It is loving others with our minds, meaning understanding others as co-image bearers of God, and therefore of intrinsic value and to be respected and engaged in appropriate ways.
 Moreover, it is loving all of Creation with our minds, meaning understanding the true nature of all things and having proper relationships with all things in light of this knowledge.

 By growing in our understanding of all things by thinking well we grow in our relationships with God, others and the rest of Creation.
 This is thinking Christianly.

-Thanks for your interest in thinking Christianly about life and work.
-Grace and peace to you!
+Thanks for your interest in thinking Christianly with me.
+Grace and peace to you.